hellobond/idsite-src/README.md

 > grunt serve

+## Bond Id-Side local server

+You need to set up a proxy to run this locally.
+First add this to your host file:
+#ID-Site
+127.0.0.1			account.bond.co
+Then, you need to run the stand alone proxy (navigate to folder and run sudo node server.js) done!

+Once you have setup the environment (the steps above) you are ready to start the development tasks.
+Run the following command to start the server:

+> grunt serve

 This will open the application your browser.
 Because the application does not have a JWT request, you will see the JWT error.
 At this point you should use your service provider to redirect the user to your ID Site.